Virginia Laws and Incentives

 Utility Company Electric Vehicle (EV) Charging Station Requirement

-Utilities must establish electric distribution grid transformation projects that facilitate the integration of electrical facilities and infrastructure necessary to support EV charging stations.
+Utilities must establish electric distribution grid transformation projects that facilitate the integration of electrical facilities and infrastructure necessary to support EV chargers.
 Utilities will petition the State Corporation Commission for program approval and will receive a final order within six months of the petition filing.

 (Reference Virginia Code 56-576 and 56-585.1)